bwnyasse/gde-ideations/01_comet/README.md

     cd gde-ideations/01_comet

-4. Run the following command to generate the executable binary:
+4. Generate the executable binary:

     dart compile exe -o comet bin/main.dart

-5. (Optional) Add the comet executable to your system's PATH environment variable, so you can run it from anywhere in your terminal.
-The exact steps for this will depend on your operating system.
+5. Optionally, add the Comet executable to your system's PATH for global access.

+    dart pub global activate --source path .

 As the Comet project progresses, we plan to publish it on pub.dev, which will make the installation process much simpler.
 But for now, this manual compilation step is necessary to use the tool.